secureonas/splunk-git/SplunkGitClient.md

 sudo -u splunk bash -c \
   'ssh-keyscan -H 192.168.203.139 > /opt/splunk_git_repo/.ssh/known_hosts'
 ```

+> **`192.168.203.139` is the Gitea server**, not this search head.
+Substitute your own
+> Gitea host — IP or DNS name, but use whichever form you'll also put in the remote URL
+> in section 7, because `known_hosts` entries are matched on the literal host string.

 Pin the SSH command into the repo config: